Chemical Safety: The OSHA Laboratory Standard (online)

 Description:

-This course is one of three requirements for personnel with animal contact.
-If you have not already, you will also need to complete the UW Animal User Certification with the Research Animal Resources Center (RARC) and the Animal Contact Risk Questionnaire with UHS Occupational Medicine.
+If you have not already, you will also need to complete training with the Research Animal Resources Center (RARC) and the Animal Contact Risk Questionnaire with EHS Occupational Medicine.

 Audience